 A caring, respectful environment that supports learning for all

-Our multicultural school population comes to us with a wide range of beliefs and assumptions with respect to socially responsible behavior.
-A respectful, orderly, and safe school is the foundation for a successful learning environment and at the same time honors all.
+Our multicultural school population has a wide range of beliefs and assumptions with respect to socially responsible behaviors.
+A respectful, and safe school is the foundation for a successful learning community and honors all.

-● Establish and maintain appropriate balances among individual and collective rights, freedoms, and responsibilities
+- Establish and maintain appropriate balances between individual and collective rights, freedoms, and responsibilities

 Behaviour expectations outlined in the Code of Conduct are consistently taught and actively promoted.
 Teachers introduce/review the Code of Conduct with their students at the beginning of the school year and refer to it throughout the year, using a variety of strategies and programs, including: